Working hard in the background...

 That said, this card is also equipped with mobile device insurance, a rare and valuable insurance type that protects your most prominent sidekick – your mobile phone.

-Where there’s benefits, there’s also downfalls.
+Where there are benefits, there are also downfalls.

 Here are some of the drawbacks associated with the Scotiabank American Express Card: